Skip to main content

 Standout Performances

-Anthony Edwards (Timberwolves): A high-scoring showcase with 33 to pace Minnesota.
+Anthony Edwards (Timberwolves): A high-scoring showcase with 33 points on 12-of-24 shooting to pace Minnesota.
+Edwards added 6 assists and 5 rebounds while playing 37 minutes, reinforcing his case for All-NBA consideration.

 Balancing Act: Milwaukee's Versatility